Queue-Fair/squarespace/README.md

 **6.**  Now you are ready to install the Cloudfront Adapter as described at https://github.com/queue-fair/cloudfront - start at Step 1 there.
 When you get to Step 15, it is normal to create an exclusion cache behaviour /api* so that the Queue-Fair Adapter does not run on SquareSpace API requests.

 And that's it!
-Your done!
+You're done!